yingx9/tp/docs/DeveloperGuide.md

 ## Implementation
 This section provides details on how certain features are implemented.

+### Find Resource Feature

+The `find` command allows users to search for resources based on specified filters such as author (`/a`), ISBN (`/i`), ID (`/id`), and title (`/t`).
+The results will show all resources that match any of the given filters.

+`find` has the following options:
+- `find /id [ID]`
+- `find /t [TITLE]`
+- `find /a [AUTHOR]`
+- `find /i [ISBN]`

+Multiple filters can also be combined:

+- `find /t [TITLE] /a [AUTHOR]`

+#### Implementation

+Upon receiving the `find` command, the system will:

+1. Parse the filters and their associated values.
+2. Filter the resources based on the given filters.
+3. Display the matching resources.

+#### Example Usage Scenario

+**Step 1.** The user inputs the command: `find /a "F. Scott Fitzgerald"`

+**Step 2.** The `UI` component forwards the input to `SYSLIB`, which then sends it to the `PARSER`.

+**Step 3.** The `PARSER` processes the command, extracts the `author` filter, and retrieves all resources written by "F. Scott Fitzgerald".

+**Step 4.** The matching resources are displayed to the user.

+#### Sequence Diagram
+A sequence diagram could be provided here to visually show how the `find` function works.

+(Note: You would include the actual sequence diagram image, similar to the diagrams shown for other features.)

+### Examples for Testing

+1. **Find by Author**
+    - Test case: `find /a "F. Scott Fitzgerald"`

+      Expected: All resources written by F. Scott Fitzgerald are displayed.

+2. **Find by ISBN**
+    - Test case: `find /i "9780061120084"`

+      Expected: The resource with ISBN "9780061120084" is displayed, which should be "To Kill a Mockingbird" by Harper Lee.

+3. **Find by ID**
+    - Test case: `find /id 2`

+      Expected: The resource with ID "2" is displayed, which should be "To Kill a Mockingbird" by Harper Lee.

+4. **Find by Title**
+    - Test case: `find /t "The Great Gatsby"`

+      Expected: The resource titled "The Great Gatsby" is displayed.

+5. **Combining Filters**
+    - Test case: `find /a "F. Scott Fitzgerald" /t "The Great Gatsby"`

+      Expected: Only the resource that matches both the title "The Great Gatsby" and the author "F. Scott Fitzgerald" is displayed.

 ### Add Resource Feature

 The `add` feature is responsible for processing user commands to add a new book to SysLib.
 It is facilitated by